Lazareena/Comp-124-s14-hw9/README.md

 * `PhraseStats.java` keeps track of the count of words that follows a pair of words.
 You will have one PhraseStats instance for every unique pair of words that appears in your corpus of documents.
-For example, one instance of PhraseStats may track all the words following "there is".
-It would know that this phrase appears 129 times in total, and "no" follows the phrase 25 times, but "interplanetary" follows the phrase only once.
+For example, in the example above you would have one PhraseStats instance for each row in the table (9 instances total).
+Each instance has a single unique "from" that does not change.
+Each instance remembers the counts of all "to"s given the particular "from."
+For example, the PhraseStats instances assicated with the from "Jack be" will remember that "nimble," occurs twice and "quick" occurs once.
 * `TextGenerator.java` will remember all phrase stats and actually string together a series of words.
 * `TestPhraseStats.java` ensures that your PhraseStats implementation is correct.
 * `TestTextGenerator.java` ensures that your TextGenerator *trains* correctly.